All Episodes

 No.

-I wrote letters to his office and told him why'd you do that?
+I wrote letters to his office and told him, why'd you do that?

-And he they won me some.
+And they wrote me some.

 By the way, you're from Massachusetts, right?